Steeplechase Park: 1897–1907: Creation and early years

 Steeplechase Park opened in 1897 after Tilyou bought and improved the Steeplechase Horses attraction.
 Steeplechase Horses, manufactured by J.W.
 Cawdry, featured gravity-pulled mechanical horses racing along metal tracks.
 The park covered 15 acre, an area of which Tilyou owned two-thirds outright; the other third was leased from the Huber family.
 It was located at the western end of Bowery Street.
 Steeplechase was approached by a grand stone archway on Surf Avenue to the north, the top of the archway decorated by four stone horses.
 The inclusion of a gateway, along with a new 25-cent admission charge, were intended to exclude the "seedier elements" and make the park a family destination.
 Drinking was prohibited, as was gambling and prostitution.

 The park included over 50 attractions on its midway alone.
 Attractions included novelties such as the Human Niagara, a Venetian gondola-style ride, the Aerial Racing Slide, the Double-Dip Chutes, the Bicycle Railway, a "French Voyage" panorama, and a Wild West sideshow.
 Tilyou also operated a small steam railroad, a saltwater pool, a ballroom, and the Scenic Railroad coaster by LaMarcus Thompson.
 Completing the park were scale models of world landmarks such as the Eiffel Tower and Big Ben.
 Steeplechase Pier, a pier jutting into the ocean, was built to the south of the park in 1904.
 Tilyou adopted a "Funny Face" mascot depicting a smiling man with several dozen teeth, nicknamed "the Tilly", as the icon for his park.
 The mascot, which became a symbol of Coney Island, represented the area's wholesomeness and neoclassical architecture combined with its veneer of hidden sexuality.
+Tilyou's personal motto, "Keep 'em laughing", was symbolized by rides with such unconventional names as Whirlpool, Soup Bowl, Human Roulette, Human Pool Table, and Earthquake Staircase.